godmar02/dw-react/README.md

 - You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ## To Do
-- set null alignments on changing race and trigger state change
-- set values for read only fields
+- set values for read only fields (alignment attribute, max-xp, maxHP, load etc)
-- validation
+- validation (Load, Ability Total)
-- sheet header
+- sheet header (bar)
 - persistence / auto save
 - routes and navbar
 - Create new character pop-up